CalWORKs 60-Month Lifetime Limit

 CalWORKs Time Limit Balance Requests

-Whenever an active adult or former adult recipient makes a request to know the balance of their CalWORKs TOA, the appropriate NOA must be generated, completed by the EW and sent to the requestor.
-The adult’s request for TOA information MUST be documented Journal Detail page.
+Whenever an active adult or former adult recipient makes a request to know the balance of their CalWORKs TOA, the appropriate NOA must be generated, completed by the EW, and sent to the requester.
+The adult’s request for TOA information MUST be documented in the Journal Detail page.

 During 54th through 57th Countable Months